mRcSchwering/magic-soup/docs/tutorials.md

 ![](img/domain_probs.png)
 _Distributions for proteins per genome, domains per protein, and coding nucleotides per nucleotide for different domain probabilities with genome size 500_

-With 10% frequency proteoms of size 500 create 6 to 31 proteins.
+With 10% frequency proteomes of size 500 create 6 to 31 proteins.
 Most of these proteins have 2 or 3 domains, and each nucleotide encodes 2 or 3 domains at the same time.
-This would probably create very complex cells from the start but make it very difficult for them to evolve.
+This would probably create very complex cells from the start but make it their genomes very unstable.
-Every mutation would have an effect on multiple proteins at the same time, and single domain proteins would be difficult to achieve.
+Every mutation would have an effect on multiple proteins at the same time, and single domain proteins would be rare.

 In any case, if you want to change [Genetics][magicsoup.genetics.Genetics] for your simulation, you have to create your own instance and add it to [World][magicsoup.world.World] after it has been instantiated: